badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 ## Freehand drawing

 Let's say you have an (awesome) application involving some kind of user communication.
-Wouldn't it be great that users could send each other doodles or hand-written notes?
-That's what we will build.
+Wouldn't it be great if users could send each other doodles or hand-written notes?
+That's what we’ll build.

 Freehand Drawing lets the user use her finger to draw as if it was a pencil or brush.
 We want to offer some kind of canvas where she can draw, undo as many times as she wants, and save the result as an image to be sent to somebody.
-As an example of such feature, you can check any kind of Doodling apps.
-For example: [Kids Doodle][], [You Doodle][], or the notorious [Draw Something][].
+As an example of such a feature, you can look at any doodling app.
+For example, [Kids Doodle][], [You Doodle][], or the notorious [Draw Something][].

-There are many applications that don't focus on drawing, but offer such functionality as part of the experience; this is normally related to photo editing.
-You can check [Bumble][] or [Snapchat][] photo sending as an example.
+There are many applications that don't focus on drawing, but offer such functionality as part of the experience, such as photo editing apps.
+You can check [Bumble][] or [Snapchat][] photo-sending as an example.

-**Disclaimer:**  We don’t want to build a fully featured drawing application like [Paper][], but rather a simple way for users to draw stuff that can be used for other purposes.
+**Disclaimer:**  We don’t want to build a fully-featured drawing application like [Paper][], but rather a simple way for users to draw stuff that can be used for other purposes.

 ## What we will build: